klusta-team/klustaviewa/README.md

 ## Installation

-Installing KlustaViewa may be tricky because it relies on very old dependencies.
+Installing KlustaViewa may be tricky because it relies on very old dependencies (numpy 1.8, pandas 0.12, pyqt 4...).

 1. Make sure that you have [**miniconda**](http://conda.pydata.org/miniconda.html) installed.
 You can choose the Python 3.5 64-bit version for your operating system (Linux, Windows, or OS X).
 2. **Download the environment file:**